CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

 Azure Firewall Premium provides signature-based IDPS to allow rapid detection of attacks by looking for specific patterns, such as byte sequences in network traffic, or known malicious instruction sequences used by malware.

-In this task, you will test IDPS for HTTP traffic.
+In this task, you'll configure Azure Firewall Premium's IDPS (Intrusion Detection and Prevention System) to detect and block malicious HTTP traffic.
+You'll set up DNAT rules to redirect traffic, simulate an attack using a test VM, and verify the firewall's response through log analysis.
+Finally, you'll update IDPS signature rules to enforce stricter security measures.

 1. In the Azure **Home** page, from the search bar search for **Application gateways (1)** and then select **Application gateways (2)**.